Alchemist

 Alchemist scans your media library, analyzes every file, and decides whether transcoding it would actually save meaningful space.
 If a file is already efficiently compressed, it skips it and tells you exactly why in plain English.
-If it can save space without hurting quality, it encodes it — using whatever hardware you have — automatically, while you sleep.
+If it can save space without hurting quality, it encodes it using whatever hardware you have, on your schedule.

 Your originals are never touched until the new file passes quality validation.
 Nothing is deleted until you say so.